 Sebaceous cysts are not predominantly old dog lumps.

-These type of cysts can be tiny, or grow up to an inch or more in size.
+These types of cysts can be tiny or grow up to an inch or more in size.
 They tend to resemble a human ‘pimple’, just larger.

 Causes of Dog Sebaceous Cysts

 A sebaceous cyst forms when a pore or hair follicle in your dog’s skin becomes blocked or clogged.